What Are Topical Treatments For Psoriasis?

 What is Zithranol-RR (anthralin)?

 Zithranol-RR along with Dritho-Creme HP, and Zithranol are brand names for the medications that contain anthralin as the active ingredient.
 Anthralin is a topical cream for both skin and scalp treatment.
 This medication works by decreasing the skin cell growth associated with psoriasis, but may take several weeks to see results2.

 No long-term side effects are known for anthralin; however, it can cause skin irritation and brown stains when in contact with skin, clothing, and light-colored hair.
 These stains will fade and disappear with time.
 Those with kidney conditions should not use anthralin7.

 What is Protopic (tacrolimus)?

-Protopic is the brand name a drug containing tacrolimus, which is sometimes used off-label to treat psoriasis.
+Protopic is the brand name for the topical treatment containing tacrolimus.
+It is sometimes used off-label to treat psoriasis.
 Although not specifically developed to treat psoriasis, tacrolimus works by affecting the immune system in such a way as to prevent the triggering of inflammation that causes plaques to form8.
 It is a type of medication called a calcineurin inhibitor.

 Common side effects include a burning sensation, itching, flu-like symptoms, skin redness or rash, and headache.
 Less commonly more serious side effects occur.
 There is also an increased risk of certain cancers while using tacrolimus.
 Those who are breastfeeding should not use tacrolimus9.

 What is Elidel (pimecrolimus)?

 Elidel is a topical treatment sometimes used off-label to treat psoriasis.
 Its active ingredient is pimecrolimus, a type of drug called a calcineurin inhibitor that works by preventing the overactive inflammatory response of the immune system associated with psoriasis2.

 The most common side effects experienced by patients using pimecrolimus are headache, fever, stuffy/runny nose, cough and upper respiratory tract infection.
 Some serious, yet rare, side effects are associated with the use of pimecrolimus such as a higher risk for cancer.
 Those who are breastfeeding should not use pimecrolimus10.